Chandrikavishwas/Crispy_Nykaa/README.md

-# crispy-naykaa

 # naykaa-website-clone

 NYKAA clone

 # TASK

-Nykaa Clone was a unit-5 Construct-week project at Masai School.
+Nykaa Clone was a unit-4 Construct-week project at Masai School.
 In this we have tried to clone the website.
 As we all know Nykaa is Beauty and Skin care products selling website which has wide variety of products.
 Nykaa is an Indian e-commerce company.
 It sells beauty, wellness and fashion products across websites, mobile apps and 100+ offline stores.